Written by Greg Ellifritz

 Here’s where things start going bad.
 There has never been a single study that looks at if running in a crouched position or in a zig zag pattern affects an attacker’s hit rate, yet this advice often goes unchallenged.
 We know for a fact that distance is the one thing that negatively correlates with criminal accuracy.
 Secret Service research has indicated that the chance of a criminal hitting a target more than 45 feet away is virtually negligible.

 The goal should be to get as much distance from the threat as possible.
 Running crouched or in a zig zag pattern will only slow the victim down.
 I don’t advise it.
-I’ll be doing a scientific study in a couple weeks (using simulated ammunition) to see if my theory is valid.
+I’ll be doing a study in a couple weeks (using simulated ammunition) to see if my theory is valid.

 “Some other important lessons learned from past mass shooting survivors include the importance of playing dead.
 This method has worked on multiple occasions…”